reverse-squared/robotic-scout-magic/docs/forms.md

 Once this is created, continue to [**Editing Forms**](#Editing_Forms).

 ## Editing Forms
-Inside of the options array, you will have to place components containing a `type` of data to be entered, along with a `label` to be shown above the input.
+Inside of the `items` array, you will have to place components containing a `type` of data to be entered, along with a `label` to be shown above the input.
 To view all the components, view the [Components](components/) page.

 ### Examples
 An example form with two text boxes.